-Arjen left the band after recording this album and playing a few shows together with Lori Linstruth – the female lead guitar player.
-And what a talent too, she really (really, really) plays this guitar well.
+Arjen Lucassen left the band after recording this album and playing a few shows together with Lori Linstruth – the female lead guitar player.
+And what a talent, too.
 The keyboard is very skillfully served by Alejandro Millan on this vinyl delight, always much in the background, never taking over.
-Alejandro left the band as well in 2007.
+Millan left the band as well in 2007.

 And the record is best consumed in one piece and by way of its structure best seen in concert.
-Stream of Passion clearly manufactured this album to please the crowd.
-A pity that they did not continue in the same vein for the follow-on albums.
+Stream of Passion clearly manufactured this album to please the crowd, a piece tailor-made for live shows.
+And it is a pity that they did not continue in the same vein for the follow-on albums.
 Because this kind of tune really fills the music hall.

 Apart from a feeling of being over-engineered to a point, Embrace the Storm does not display any major flaws.
 Perhaps that towards the last third of the record, the song structure becomes a little repetitive.
-And sadly this will knock a star off the rating – so be it.
+Also and connected to the former, some of the tracks display an undue length that they really do not deserve.
+And sadly this will knock a point off the rating – so be it.

 No track is really bad and it will depend on preference and taste which one will go first.
 I can recommend Passion – of course, and Haunted – in a geeky kind of way.
 It is an irresistible mix between spoken vocals in Spanish and a refrain in English with melodic elements in there.
 A track with a truly Gothic feel to it.

 Wherever You Are eerily mixes atmospheric passages with downturned guitar interludes and a solo thrown in.
 Embrace the Storm – the title song – again surprises with soft passages and harder ones.

 Finally, Embrace the Storm – the album – displays a passionate and exuberant style.
 A happy jambalaya of juicy flavors that defies boxes, silos, and genres.
 Very difficult to place into this area or that, it just rockets ahead to passionate musical stardom.